What are Creative Sets?

 The Risk of Testing Creative Assets on Creative Sets and Implementing Them on the App Store

-One of the most common mistakes we see on the App Store is marketers utilizing Creative Sets to test creatives, using these creatives to update their page, and then expecting an uplift in conversion rates for browse, search, and referral (paid) traffic.
+One of the most common mistakes we see on the App Store is marketers utilizing Creative Sets to test creatives, using these creatives to update their app store page, and then expecting an uplift in conversion rates for browse, search, and referral (paid) traffic.

 In many cases, doing so will lead to an increase in performance for Search Ads but a decrease in performance for other channels, including organic search.
 Let’s examine why this is happening.